Polar climate

 The polar climate regions are characterized by a lack of warm summers but with varying winters.
 Every month a polar climate has an average temperature of less than 10 C. Regions with a polar climate cover more than 20% of the Earth's area.
-Most of these regions are far from the equator and near the poles, and in this case, winter days are extremely short and summer days are extremely long (could last for the entirety of each season or longer).
-A polar climate consists of cool summers and very cold winters, which results in treeless tundra, glaciers, or a permanent or semi-permanent layer of ice.
+Most of these regions are far from the equator and near the poles, and in this case, winter days are extremely short and summer days are extremely long.
+They could last for the entirety of each season or longer.

+A polar climate consists of cool summers and very cold winters, or, in the case of ice cap climates, no real summer at all, which results in treeless tundras, glaciers, or a permanent or semi-permanent layer of ice.
 It is identified with the letter E in the Köppen climate classification.

 Subtypes

 There are two types of polar climate: ET, or tundra climate; and EF, or ice cap climate.
-A tundra climate is characterized by having at least one month whose average temperature is above 0 C, while an ice cap climate has no months averaging above 0 C. In a tundra climate, even coniferous trees cannot grow, but other specialized plants can grow.
+A tundra climate is characterized by having at least one month whose average temperature is above 0 C, while an ice cap climate has no months averaging above 0 C. In a tundra climate, even coniferous trees cannot grow, but other specialized plants such as the arctic poppy can grow.

 In an ice cap climate, no plants can grow, and ice gradually accumulates until it flows or slides elsewhere.
 Many high altitude locations on Earth have a climate where no month has an average temperature of 10 C or higher, but as this is due to elevation, this climate is referred to as Alpine climate.
 Alpine climate can mimic either tundra or ice cap climate.

 Locations

 On Earth, the only continent where the ice cap polar climate is predominant is Antarctica.
 All but a few isolated coastal areas on the island of Greenland also have the ice cap climate.
 Summits of many high mountains also have ice cap climate due to their high elevation.
 Coastal regions of Greenland that do not have permanent ice sheets have the less extreme tundra climates.

 The northernmost part of the Eurasian land mass, from the extreme northeastern coast of Scandinavia and eastwards to the Bering Strait, large areas of northern Siberia and northern Iceland have tundra climate as well.
 Large areas in northern Canada and northern Alaska have tundra climate, changing to ice cap climate in the most northern parts of Canada.

-Southernmost Argentina (Tierra del Fuego where it abuts the Drake Passage) and such subantarctic islands such as the South Shetland Islands and the Falkland Islands have tundra climates of slight temperature range in which no month is as warm as 10 C. These subantarctic lowlands are found closer to the equator than the coastal tundras of the Arctic basin.
+Southernmost Argentina (Tierra del Fuego where it abuts the Drake Passage) and such subantarctic islands such as the South Shetland Islands and the Falkland Islands have tundra climates of slight temperature range, in which no month is as warm as 10 C. These subantarctic lowlands are found closer to the equator than the coastal tundras of the Arctic basin.
 Summits of many mountains of Earth also have polar climates, due to their higher elevations.